Michael A. Chambers

-Michael A. Chambers is the former president of the Canadian Olympic Committee and senior partner at Maclaren Corlett LLP.
+Michael A. Chambers (born July 21, 1946) is the former president of the Canadian Olympic Committee and senior partner at Maclaren Corlett LLP.
 As of 2021, Chambers serves as chair of the Association of National Olympic Committees Legal Commission, chair of the Panam Sports Legal Commission, and chair of the Ethics Commission of the International Canoe Federation.

 A former athlete, Chambers served as president of Canoe Kayak Canada (CKC) between 1986 and 1988 after having been appointed by the CKC in 1984 to be its representative on the Canadian Olympic Committee.
 From 2001 to 2010, Chambers served as president of the Canadian Olympic Committee before serving on the executive board and various Commission positions with Association of National Olympic Committees and with the Pan American Sports Organization now known as Panam Sports.

 In 2010, he was honoured with the Olympic Order for his services to the Olympic Movement in Canada.

 Personal life

 Chambers came from a family of paddlers.
 His father, a 1936 Canadian Canoe Racing National Champion, volunteered with the Rideau Canoe Club which is where his parents met.
 It was through his history of paddling that Chambers became one of the founding directors of the Ottawa Dragon Boat Festival and served as its chairman from 1999 to 2001.

 Chambers earned his commerce law degree at the University of Ottawa.
 In 2010, he was inducted into the Common Law Honour Society of the University of Ottawa.
 In 2013, he was awarded an Honorary Doctorate by the University of Ottawa.